When Ruben Vardanyan and Veronika Zonabend founded IDeA, they embarked on a mission to transform the future of the Armenian World.

 The concept for IDeA originated from the project “Armenia-2020”, which was initiated in the early 2000s, and which aimed to identify development prospects until the year 2020.
 This exercise ultimately pointed to a strategic set of priorities for Armenia, both inside and outside the country.
 Armenia 2020 has been expanded to Armenia 2031, which will continue to focus its energies on strategic analysis of long-term growth opportunities for Armenia and Armenians.

-school in Brazil.
-He is also a board member at Ameriabank (a major Armenian bank), SOLLERS (Russia’s auto major) amongst a host of other companies, NGOs, public and professional organizations.
+Ruben Vardanyan is an Armenian-Russian social entrepreneur, impact investor and venture philanthropist.
+A recognized expert on the global economy, entrepreneurship and education, he provides strategic consulting through his membership of boards of directors, advisory boards and trusteeships of commercial companies, non-governmental organizations, educational institutions, and public and professional bodies.
+Among them are Aznavour Foundation, business schools in Russia and Brazil, a major Armenian bank (Ameriabank) and Russia’s auto major (SOLLERS).
 A prominent financier, Ruben is known both for his commercial projects (investment companies Troika Dialog and Vardanyan, Broitman and Partners) as well as his deep reaching philanthropic programs, such as the first UWC college in Eastern Europe (Dilijan, Armenia) and the Tatev Revival Project, part of which includes the construction of the world’s longest cableway leading to an ancient monastery.

 Veronika Zonabend is the founding partner and the Chair of the Board of Governors of UWC Dilijan College